 The Year 11 English for Academic Purposes course is for students who are at an pre-Intermediate (Independent) level on the Common European Framework of Reference (CEFR).
 The course will include some of the following, depending on the needs of the students: Reading Comprehension, Writing Reports and Writing Recounts.
-There may also be an assessment of a Formal Speech.

 The Year 12 English for Academic Purposes course is for students who are at a Intermediate (Independent) level on the Common European Framework of Reference (CEFR).
-The course will include some of the following, depending on the needs of students: Wide Reading, Formal Writing, Film Review, Poetry Study and Film Study.
+The course will depend on the specific needs of the students but will have a focus on developing literacy skills for tertiary studies.